benjaminion/upgrading-ethereum-book/src/book.md

 ## What to expect

 This is a book for those who want to understand Ethereum&nbsp;2.0 &ndash; Ethereum on prooof of stake &ndash; at a technical level.
-I hope to be interesting, informative, and accurate.
 I am aiming for a degree of completeness, at least touching on all the main areas.
 But this is an explainer, not an encyclopedia.

 Who am I writing for?
 For people like me!
 People who enjoy understanding how things work.
 But more than that, who like to know _why_ things are the way they are.

-Although I am an Eth2 staker, and an Ethereum user, I am not writing for stakers or users here.
+Although I am an Eth2 staker, and an Ethereum user, I am not writing primarily for stakers or users here.
 Some of the generic material on [Staking](/appendices/staking) may be relevant (once I have written it), but for practical purposes you will find better help in places like the excellent [Ethstaker](https://ethstaker.cc/) community.

 The scope of the book concerns (what I consider to be) the Ethereum&nbsp;2.0 protocol.
 Ethereum&nbsp;2.0 has become a less well-defined term recently.
 But for me, it broadly includes,
   - all things proof of stake and the beacon chain,
-  - The Merge: moving Ethereum&nbsp;1.0 to proof of stake, and
+  - the process of The Merge at which Ethereum&nbsp;1.0 moves to proof of stake,
-  - in-protocol data sharding.
+  - in-protocol data sharding, and
+  - an array of potential future enhancements.

-I will not be covering any of the historic Ethereum&nbsp;1.0 protocol, except where it touches upon The Merge.
+I will not be covering any of the historic Ethereum&nbsp;1.0 protocol, except as it touches upon The Merge.
 The [Mastering Ethereum book](https://github.com/ethereumbook/ethereumbook) is an excellent resource, and there is no point in duplicating it.
 Although roll-ups and other so-called layer 2 solutions have rapidly become part of the overall Ethereum&nbsp;2.0 narrative, they are by definition not in-protocol, and I will not be covering them here.
 I will not be discussing, DeFi, DAOs, NFTs, or any of the wonderful things that can be built on top of this amazing technology.

 It's a chunky list of exclusions, but that still leaves [plenty to talk about](/contents).